pombredanne/centidb/docs/index.rst

 Similar to dictionaries a family of methods assist with iteration, however these methods also allow setting a start/stop key, or a lo/hi range, and walking in reverse.
-Refer to :ref:`query-parameters` below for the full set of supported combinations.
+Refer to :ref:`query-parameters` for the full set of supported combinations.

 :py:meth:`Collection.iterkeys`